 Uber and Private Hire services operate in Bristol and many are wheelchair accessible and can provide a suitable alternative to the bus or car.
 The recommended point of drop off is Filton Avenue as this is the only access point to the ground.

 The club shop, reception, executive boxes, all bars and the ticket office all have disabled access and the only area of the ground not currently accessible is the Uplands Stand (East).

 The Memorial Stadium is accessible to disabled supporters and has 19 spaces for home supporters and 6 for away fans.
 The home spaces are currently fully booked by season ticket holders, but if away fans do not take up their allocation, there may be extra spaces available on a match by match basis.
 Wheelchair supporters are also able to bring a carer/companion free of charge.

 There is an area within the South Stand set aside for home and away ambulant disabled fans however they may choose to sit or stand elsewhere within the Stadium.
 The South Stand is under cover and sheltered plus it has easy access to nearby disabled toilets.

 Home disabled fans who wish to be added to the waiting list please do register with the Club.
 Be aware that a proof of disability is required for first-time applicants to prevent the system being abused.

-On a match day all the stewards and club officials will be more than happy to offer guidance and support to all disabled fans and on non match days queries can be posed to Clare McDonagh (01179524001 email@example.com) the Bristol Rovers Accessibility lead or the Safety Officer Dave Parker (07557443343 firstname.lastname@example.org) or the Official Bristol Rovers website www.bristolrovers.co.uk.
+The Safety Officer, James Hillier (firstname.lastname@example.org) and the Senior Safeguarding Manager, Louise Smith (email@example.com) can assist you with safeguarding on match day.
+On a match day all the stewards and club officials will be more than happy to offer guidance and support to all disabled fans.
+All non match days queries can be posed to Clare McDonagh (01179524001 firstname.lastname@example.org)